top of page

 It is a service that can be carried out in-house by a publisher.
 This is usually the case with published books.
 In the case of students or academics who want to publish or submit theses, scientific papers, or other academic documents, they have a range of options available.
 Manuscript editing is used here to describe editing for academic purposes and even for fiction purposes.
 It does not refer to non-traditional publishing, such as blog editing.

-For academics submitting their works to scholarly journals, they can rely on the manuscript editing services that the journal may have.
+For academics submitting their works to scholarly journals, they can rely on the editing and proofreading services that the journal may have.
 Students and academics have two major options.

 They can hire professional editing services from a host of online proofreading websites or they could hire personal freelance editors on their own.
 In any case, both scholarly journals and online editing websites rely heavily and sometimes completely on freelance editors.